72mins/bettercd/README.md

 or running custom functions.
 Avoid the hassle of self-hosting runners, maintaining environments, dealing with yaml config files and other common DevOps headaches.

+> [!CAUTION]
+> This project is under heavy development!
+It is NOT recommended to run this software in production environments yet!

 ## Running Locally / Self-Hosting

 The project is separated into a frontend and backend directories.
 The frontend